Your Right Under Section 489 BGB

 1

-You pay an amount beyond the regular installment
+You transfer an amount beyond your regular monthly installment

 2